Nicolás de Piérola: Supreme Commander-in-Chief

 Piérola, after securing the loyalty of the troops that were in the capital, launched a ruthless campaign to censor the press.
 "El Comercio", the oldest newspaper in the capital, did not appear for 3 years.
 The Army was purged, and in several cases the seniority was ignored.
 Officers loyal to Pierola were put in charge based only in their political allegiance rather than experience.
 General Andrés Avelino Cáceres and Admiral Lizardo Montero Flores viewed their influence severely diminished.

 After several defeats that the Peruvian Army suffered in Tacna and Arica, Piérola ordered what was left of the Army to protect the capital.
-In this way, the Peruvian army and poorly armed citizens that volunteered to the fight were set up to defend Lima.
+The Peruvian army and poorly armed citizens that volunteered to the fight were set up to defend Lima.
 Fooled by the enemy, Piérola expected a Chilean assault from the north of the city, and marched with a large contingent of troops to the city of Ancón.

-At the end, the Chilean assault was launched from the south.
+In the end, the Chilean assault was launched from the south.
 In this way, and with no reinforcements available, the Peruvian forces were defeated in the battles of San Juan and Miraflores, and the city of Lima fell in January 1881 to the forces of General Baquedano.
 The southern suburbs of Lima, including the upscale beach area of Chorrillos, were sacked and burned to the ground.

 After Chilean forces invaded Lima in 1881, Piérola had to abandon the capital and leave for Ayacucho, yet was unsuccessful commanding Peruvian forces from there also.
 To make matters worse, Chile had never recognized his government.
 Chile installed its own Government in Lima, and Piérola was soon forced to resign in the midst of the conflict on November 28 of that same year.
 What remained of his forces was gathered by Andrés Avelino Cáceres, who was able to launch a guerrilla war against the invading Chilean forces.